Social media is one of the easiest and most effective forms of marketing available for small business owners.

 If you don’t want your personal profile accessed from anyone connected to your business, you need to ensure that your privacy settings are at maximum.

-Your profile will still be visible (only blocking a profile can achieve that), but by limiting what’s visible to just your name and profile picture can help put eager beavers off finding out too much about you.
+Your profile will still be visible but by limiting what’s seen to just your name and profile picture can help put eager beavers off finding out too much about you.